Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 ### `POST users/{leafUserId}/farms`

 Creates a Farm.
-The request's body can provide values for any of the farm parameters.
+The request's body can provide values for the farm parameters.

 Request body example: